-A covenant in the agreement governing our Credit Facility requires us to, among other things, limit our distributions to stockholders to 100% of our FFO, and continued compliance with this covenant may require us to limit our distributions to stockholders in the future.
+A covenant in the agreement governing our Credit Facility requires us to, among other things, limit our distributions to stockholders to 98% of our FFO, excluding extraordinary or non-routine items, and continued compliance with this covenant may require us to limit our distributions to stockholders in the future.
 For a discussion of our Credit Facility, including the financial and operating covenants required for us to access this source of financing, see "Risk Factors - Our Credit Facility contains various covenants which, if not complied with, could accelerate our repayment obligations, thereby materially and adversely affecting our liquidity, financial condition, results of operations and ability to pay distributions to stockholders" and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Credit Facility" herein.

-As of February 11, 2019, there were 20,649 beneficial owners of our common stock.
+As of February 5, 2020, there were 24,752 beneficial owners of our common stock.

-The Company pays distributions on shares of Senior Common Stock in an amount equal to \$1.05 per share per annum, declared daily and paid at the rate of \$0.0875 per share per month.
+We pay distributions on shares of our Senior Common Stock in an amount equal to \$1.05 per share per annum, declared daily and paid at the rate of \$0.0875 per share per month.
 The Senior Common Stock is not traded on any exchange or automated quotation system.

-As of February 11, 2019, there were 284 beneficial owners of our Senior Common Stock.
+As of February 5, 2020, there were 262 beneficial owners of our Senior Common Stock.